Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 The practical implication: a professionally prepared homeowner who exercises the FFA right and arrives at mediation with documentation and a viable proposal is in a meaningfully stronger position than the same homeowner attempting the same negotiation through the servicer's standard loss mitigation channel without FFA's formal structure.

-Washington's major real estate markets — Seattle and the greater Puget Sound region, Spokane, Tacoma, Bellingham, and the Tri-Cities area — have all experienced significant property value appreciation in recent years.
-Seattle in particular has been one of the strongest appreciation markets in the country over the past decade.
-Many Washington homeowners who are behind on their mortgage have built substantial equity that is entirely at risk if the trustee sale occurs and the reinstatement right expires.
+Washington's major real estate markets — Seattle and the greater Puget Sound region, Spokane, Tacoma, Bellingham, and the Tri-Cities area — have all experienced significant property value appreciation.
+Many Washington homeowners who are behind on their mortgage have built substantial equity that is entirely at risk if the trustee sale occurs under RCW 61.24.040 and the RCW 61.24.090 reinstatement right expires.

 Washington equity and anti-deficiency protection both depend on acting before the trustee sale